Association scores range on scale from -1.00 to 1.00. These are extremes which represent the weakest and the strongest possible relationships:

 For example, let's say we're analyzing three concepts: "happy," "product," and "packaging."
 "Happy" and "product" have an association score of 0.26, "happy" and "packaging" have an association score of -0.18, and "product" and "packaging" have an association score of -0.01.

 The -0.18 association score between "happy" and "packaging" simply indicates that consumers use the term "happy" to describe the packaging less often than random chance would suggest.
-This does not necessarily mean that they are unhappy with the packaging; it just means that they are typically not using the term "happy" when discussing the packaging.
+This does not necessarily mean that they are unhappy with the packaging.
+It just means that they are typically not using the term "happy" when discussing the packaging.
 They may be using a different term ("easy to open"), or may be speaking of the packaging in a neutral way.
+These are important distinctions in interpreting the data.

-The -0.01 association score between "product" and "packaging" simply indicates that consumers talk about the product and packaging at the same time about as often as they would as a result of random chance.
-There is no indication of any notable associations amongst consumers between these two concepts.
+The 0.00 association score between "product" and "packaging" indicates that consumers discuss the product and packaging together as a result of random chance. <0.00 would indicate no notable associations among consumers between these two concepts.
+The more negative the score, the more remote the association between concepts.